Terrance/SkPy/README.md

 ## State-synced methods

 Some APIs, such as recent conversations or messages, include a state URL for the next query -- this allows you to fetch the next chunk of data without resending any duplicates.
-Wrapper methods for APIs that support state syncing (e.g. `Skype.getChats()`) automatically handle this for you.
+Wrapper methods for APIs that support state syncing (e.g. `SkypeChat.getMsgs()`) automatically handle this for you.

 ## Rate limiting and session reuse